eripheebs/boris_bikes/README.md

 - working bikes can be released from the docking station

-- bikes can be docked
+- bikes can be docked with their ID number stored

 - it can check if the docking station is full or empty

 - it can check if a bike is docked and if a bike is working

 - it can move broken bikes to a van and to a garage

+- the user can pick a specific bike

+- the user can talk to Boris from the commandline as a text interface

 $ tree